Washington (state): Politics

 Washington uses the non-partisan blanket primary system after the approval of Initiative 872 in 2004.
 All candidates run on the same ballot during primary elections and the top two candidates advance to the general election in November, regardless of party affiliation.
 This has resulted in several same-party general election match-ups.
 In a 2020 study, Washington was ranked as the second easiest state for citizens to vote in.

+The 2023 American Values Atlas by the Public Religion Research Institute found that same-sex marriage is supported near-universally in Washington.

 Notable legislation

 Washington is one of the ten states to have legalized assisted suicide.
-In 2008 the Washington Death with Dignity Act ballot initiative passed and became law.
+In 2008, the Washington Death with Dignity Act ballot initiative passed and became law.

 In November 2009, Washington voters approved full domestic partnerships via Referendum 71, marking the first time voters in any state expanded recognition of same-sex relationships at the ballot box.
 Three years later, in November 2012, same-sex marriage was affirmed via Referendum 74, making Washington one of only three states to have approved same-sex marriage by popular vote.

 Also in November 2012, Washington was one of the first two states to approve the legal sale and possession of cannabis for both recreational and medical use with Initiative 502.
 Although marijuana is still illegal under U.S. federal law, persons 21 and older in Washington state can possess up to one ounce of marijuana, 16 ounces of marijuana-infused product in solid form, 72 ounces of marijuana-infused product in liquid form, or any combination of all three, and can legally consume marijuana and marijuana-infused products.

 In November 2016, voters approved Initiative 1433, which among other things requires employers to guarantee paid sick leave to most workers.
 On January 1, 2018, the law went into effect, with Washington becoming the seventh state with paid sick leave requirements.

 With the passage of Initiative 1639 in the 2018 elections, Washington adopted stricter gun laws.

 Washington enacted a measure in May 2019 in favor of sanctuary cities, similar to California and Oregon laws which are among the strongest statewide mandates in the nation.

-In 2019 the legislature passed the Clean Energy Transformation Act, which requires all electricity sales to be from zero-carbon sources by 2045 and net-zero by 2030.
+In 2019, the legislature passed the Clean Energy Transformation Act, which requires all electricity sales to be from zero-carbon sources by 2045 and net-zero by 2030.